№ Niche

-YouTube Clip Tools for Educational Creators
+YouTube clip tools for Educational Creators.

 10 creators covered.
 Pick a page below or open the cutter directly.

-Open the CutterEducational YouTube — Veritasium, Kurzgesagt, 3Blue1Brown, Andrew Huberman, Vsauce, TED Talks, CGP Grey, Tom Scott, Wendover, Smarter Every Day — produces some of the most-cited content on the platform.
+Educational YouTube — Veritasium, Kurzgesagt, 3Blue1Brown, Andrew Huberman, Vsauce, TED Talks, CGP Grey, Tom Scott, Wendover, Smarter Every Day — produces some of the most-cited content on the platform.
 Clip extraction here serves different needs than entertainment: a single concept demonstration for a slide deck, an animated proof for a study reference, an interview moment for academic citation.
 Each creator page below has format-specific tips for the kind of clip the channel produces best.

 Educational clips are heavily used in classrooms, study materials, and slide decks.
 Almost every channel in this category supports fair-use educational embedding when properly credited.
 AppsGolem outputs clean MP4 files with no watermark, suitable for slides; the per-creator pages below note any creator-specific licensing or attribution conventions worth following.